Fast Food Nation by Eric Schloss provides great insight on the methods -and ills- of fast food chains.

 Fast food have been tremendously successful in attracting children: 90% of American children between 3 and 9 years visit McDonald every single month.

-Beginning from the end of the nineties fast food have penetrated into American schools.
+Beginning from the end of the nineties fast food has penetrated into American schools.

 Many schools indeed, with little public funding, can only finance themselves through contracts with private companies.